oktavianuu/programming-essentials/exceptions/exception.md

 * ```SyntaxError```
   This exception is raised when the control reaches a line of code which violates Python's grammar.
 It may sound strange, but some errors of this kind cannot be identified without first running the code.
 This kind of behavior is typical of interpreted languages – the interpreter always works in a hurry and has no time to scan the whole source code.
 It is content with checking the code which is currently being run.
 An example of such a category of issues will be presented very soon.

   It's a bad idea to handle this exception in your programs.
 You should produce code that is free of syntax errors, instead of masking the faults you’ve caused.

+   Some of the most useful Python built-in exceptions are: ZeroDivisionError, ValueError, TypeError, AttributeError, and SyntaxError.
+One more exception that, in our opinion, deserves your attention is the KeyboardInterrupt exception, which is raised when the user hits the interrupt key (CTRL-C or Delete).
+Run the code above and hit the key combination to see what happens.